AlexandrLopes/aws-study-journey/compute/AWS-Labs-EC2HandsOn.md

 Create your own web server by going through the labs in the order below:

-Create a new key pair
+• Create a new key pair\
-Launch a Web Server Instance
+• Launch a Web Server Instance\
-Connect to your linux instance
+• Connect to your linux instance

 ## AWS Console: